tareqimbasher/NetPad/README.md

 helps immensely with maintenance and the addition of new features.
 Thank you for your support! :heart:

-## Discord

-Join the [Discord server](https://discord.gg/FrgzNBYQFW) to collaborate, ask questions and get the latest announcements!

 ## Features :rocket:

 * The basics: